Mike Nahan: Leader of the Opposition

 The Liberal government was roundly defeated at the 2017 state election, suffering the worst defeat of a sitting government in Western Australian history.
 Notably, the Liberals' support in Perth almost melted.
 The Liberals were cut down to only nine seats in the capital, including Nahan's.
 Following the defeat, Barnett resigned as WA Liberal leader and returned to the backbench.

 Two days after the election, outgoing minister Bill Marmion indicated that Nahan had the most support in the much-reduced Liberal party room to succeed Barnett.
 He was elected unopposed as Liberal leader, and hence Leader of the Opposition, on 21 March, with outgoing Deputy Premier Liza Harvey remaining deputy leader.

 Nahan has been compared to Ned Flanders, a character from The Simpsons, with The West Australian cartoonist Dean Alston drawing him in the style of the animated television show.

 Nahan announced on 12 June 2019 he was stepping down from the parliamentary leadership of the Liberal Party.
 When asked who he will be backing as his replacement, he said it would be up to the Liberal party room to make that decision.
 Nahan also said that he had always planned to step down before the 2021 election, meaning that he never intended to take the Liberals into the campaign.
 He however disputed the suggestion that he was "warming the chair".
 His deputy, Harvey, was elected unopposed as party leader on 13 June 2019.
-He is only the fifth WA Liberal leader not to take the party into an election.